-The following tables present the recorded investment in non-accrual loans by class of loans as of December 31, 2013 and 2012:
+The following tables present the recorded investment in non-accrual loans by class of loans as of December 31, 2014 and 2013:

-E December 31, 20 13

-Nor due 9 or mo ns past 00 days ore and
+Decembe er 31, 2014

+Non-accrual Loans past due 90 days or more and still accruing

-First mortgage loans INOII- accrual sun a ccruing
+First mortgage loans

+Residential 1-4 family Owner-occupied \$ \$

+Non-owner-occupied 334

+Secured by other properties 130

+Construction loans 198

+Total first mortgage loans 662

+Commercial 687

+Consumer 5

+Total loans \$ 1,354 \$

+Loans past due 90 days or more and

+Non-accrual still accruing

-Residential 1-4 family
+First mortgage loans Residential 1-4 family

 Owner-occupied \$ \$ 146

-Non owner-occupied 347
+Non-owner-occupied 347

-Secured by other properties 86 132
+Secured by other properties 86

 Construction loans 191

-Total first mortgage loans 624 278
+Total first mortgage loans 624

-Commercial 447 19
+Commercial 447

 Consumer 8 55

 Total loans \$ 1,079 \$ 352

-Non- accrual due 9 or mo as past 0 days ore and ccruing

-First mortgage loans

-Residential 1-4 family

-Owner-occupied \$ \$ 321

-Non owner-occupied 354

-Secured by other properties 41

-Construction loans

-Total first mortgage loans 354 362

-Commercial 471

-Consumer 98

-Total loans \$ 923 \$ 362

 The Company utilizes an internal asset classification system in order to identify problem and potential problem loans.
-The loans selected for review under this rating system include 1-4 family non owner-occupied residential loans, mortgage loans secured by other properties, construction loans and commercial loans where the loan balance was \$100,000 or greater when the loan was originated and 1-4 family owner-occupied residential loans and consumer loans where the loan balance was \$250,000 or greater when the loan was originated.
+The loans selected for review under this rating system include 1-4 family non-owner-occupied residential loans, mortgage loans secured by other properties, construction loans and commercial loans where the loan balance was \$100,000 or greater when the loan was originated and 1-4 family owner-occupied residential loans and consumer loans where the loan balance was \$250,000 or greater when the loan was originated.
 Under the risk rating system, the Company classifies problem and potential problem loans as "special mention", "substandard", and "doubtful" which correspond to risk ratings five, six and seven, respectively.
 Substandard loans that have a risk rating of six include those characterized by the distinct possibility the Company may sustain some loss if the deficiencies are not corrected.
 Loans classified as doubtful, or risk rated seven, have all the weaknesses inherent in those classified substandard with the added characteristic the weaknesses present make collection or liquidation in full, on the basis of currently existing facts, conditions and values, highly questionable and improbable.
 Loans that do not expose the Company to sufficient risk to warrant classification in one of the aforementioned categories, but possess weaknesses that deserve management's close attention are deemed to be special mention, having a risk rating of five.
 Loans reviewed under the internal asset classification system which are not considered a problem or potential problem loan are classified as "pass" and are those loans with a risk rating of one, two, three or four.
 Risk ratings are updated any time the facts and circumstances warrant.